wavemaker/docs/docs/user-interfaces/web/components/angular-components/datalive/datatable/field-configuration.md

 6. to define the display format of the column or field, based upon the content including date, currency, decimal and many more formats;
 7. to style the fields for a better readability and for highlighting a particular value;
 8. to restrict the display based upon the security roles;
-9. filter criteria can be applied to referenced entities for Inline Editable and Quick Edit Data Tables ([see here for usage](/learn/how-tos/using-filter-criteria-data-live-widgets)).
+9. filter criteria can be applied to referenced entities for Inline Editable and Quick Edit Data Tables (<!-- <!-- [see here for usage](/learn/how-tos/using-filter-criteria-data-live-widgets) --> -->).

 All the above-mentioned options are available from the **Columns tab** of the **Advanced Settings** property.